 Our recommendation only serves as a gauge of your risk appetite.
 You’re free to select an SRI level that is higher or lower than the recommendation.
 And you can always change it along the way, as we understand that your financial needs might change at different phases of your life.
 With that said, we definitely recommend that you aim to select an SRI that’s true to your personal preferences.
 By taking more risk than you’re comfortable with, the inevitable short-term market ups and downs may be more painful for you to handle.
 A key to setting up a successful investment plan is to set one up that you don’t play with, no matter how the markets or economy is doing.

-Though we don’t ask specifically for your time horizon for General Investing portfolios, we do recommend that you select a lower SRI for investments with shorter time horizons (1-3 years), and if you’re feeling comfortable with it, select a higher SRI for longer-term time horizons.
+We don’t ask specifically for your time horizon for our General Investing powered by StashAway portfolios.
+But,we do recommend that you select a lower SRI for investments with shorter time horizons (1-3 years), and if you’re feeling comfortable with it, select a higher SRI for longer-term time horizons.
 A longer time horizon gives you more time to recover from changing market and economic conditions.

 There’s a common misconception that higher risk translates into higher returns.
 However, it’s not that straight-forward.